 Learning Resources that Challenge and Engage

-The Learning Pit works on the principle that learning is a positive struggle.
-Its’ purpose is to reassure, so that learners can take comfort from knowing that challenge is a normal part of the learning process.
+The Learning Pit works on the principle that learning is a positive struggle, and deliberately embraces confusion and frustration.
+Its’ purpose is to reassure, not scare, so that when your learners find themselves floundering, they can take comfort from knowing that it is a normal part of the learning process.

-- Explain to your students what the Learning Pit model means.
+- Study the images of the Learning Pit and explain to your students what the model means.

-- What is it like when you learn something new in school?
+- Ask your students what it is like when they learn something new in school:

 - Can you think of a time when you had to struggle?